 Although cashback cards advertise high cashback rates in big bold letters, one important catch relates to minimum spending requirements.
 These make it impossible to adopt a “best of breed” strategy with cashback.

 What do I mean?
 Consider the different categories one might spend on: dining, groceries, Grab rides, online shopping, offline shopping, travel expenditures, and foreign currency transactions.

-If I held the Citi Cash Back card, for example, I could earn 8% cashback on dining, Grab rides, petrol and groceries.
+If I held the Citi Cash Back Visa Card, for example, I could earn 8% cashback on dining, Grab rides, petrol and groceries.
 In order to earn this 8%, however, I need to spend a minimum of S$888 in a month.
 Unless I can hit S$888 on just dining, Grab, petrol and groceries alone, I’m going to have to make up some of the difference by using my Citi Cash Back card on other categories, like online shopping.

 The problem is: these transactions earn me only 0.3% cashback.
 And yet I have to use my Citi Cash Back card for this, because if I’m even one dollar shy of $888, I’ll earn 0.3% on everything – even dining, Grab, petrol and groceries.

-To summarize the problem: It’s difficult to pick and choose the best card for each category when it comes to cashback, because each card has a minimum spending requirement for me to enjoy the upsized cashback rates.
+To summarise the problem: It’s difficult to pick and choose the best card for each category when it comes to cashback, because each card has a minimum spending requirement for me to enjoy the upsized cashback rates.

-Optimize your spend
+Optimise your spend

 Now consider miles cards.
 With miles cards, I can adopt a “best of breed” strategy (that is, choose the right card for the right category), because there are no minimum spending requirements to earn those headline rates.